 - National Institutes of Health (NIH) Summer Internship Program in Biomedical Research

-- Centers for Disease Control and Prevention (CDC) Summer Student Employment Program
+- Centers for Disease Control (CDC) Pathways and Internships

 - New York City Department of Health Internship Program Health Research Training Program

 - Public Health Management Corporation (PHMC) Research and Evaluation Group

 - American Association of the Advancement of Science (AAAS)